shopware/docs/resources/references/adr/app/2020-08-12-implement-app-system-inside-platform.md

 # 2020-08-12 - Implement app system inside platform

-{% hint style="info" %}
-This document represents an architecture decision record (ADR) and has been mirrored from the ADR section in our Shopware 6 repository.
-You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/app/2020-08-12-implement-app-system-inside-platform.md)
-{% endhint %}

 ## Context

 We need a different extension mechanism besides the well known plugins, that works in cloud and on-prem environments in the same way.